Mimithamg/TINK-HER-HACK/README.md

 This personalised fashion-stylist app is built to help you:

-♦Avoid decision fatigue by knowing 'what to wear' in every situation
+-Avoid decision fatigue by knowing 'what to wear' in every situation

-♦Create your optimal "capsule" wardrobe with the tap of a button
+-Create your optimal "capsule" wardrobe with the tap of a button

-♦Control your wardrobe and save time and money
+-Control your wardrobe and save time and money

-♦Dress smart, be confident and look sharp
+-Dress smart, be confident and look sharp

 ## Stacks we Learned